Skip to main content

 • humor

-The humor in the game is characterized by its intentionally glitchy ghost previews and unique controls that add a comedic element to gameplay.
-Players find the experience amusing, with some suggesting that other games like "Burn Your House Simulator" offer even more laughs.
-Overall, the humor is appreciated, though opinions vary on its effectiveness compared to other titles.
+The humor in the game is characterized by its intentionally poor ghost previews that amusingly glitch out, alongside unique and funny controls.
+Players find the comedic elements engaging, with some suggesting that other games like "Burn Your House Simulator" offer even more laughs, while "Toribash" also has its moments of humor, especially in multiplayer.
+Overall, the humor is a notable highlight, contributing to the game's charm.

 • “Ghost previews are so hilariously bad they glitch out of existence when simulating grabbing things.”